-8. Wait to See How Well Both of You Implement the Changes
+8. Wait to See How Well You Both Implement the Changes

 Change is difficult for most people.
 Anyone who has ever gone on a diet and tried to go to the gym to lose weight knows this to be true.
-But the same is true for ALL habits.
-So, give it some time and see if how well these changes are going to go.
+The same is true for ALL habits.
+So, give it some time and see how well these changes are going to go.

-Typically, people are good with change in the beginning, but then they start to slip back into their old ways again.
-So, wait and see how well both of you are going to implement these changes.
+Typically, people are good with change initially, but then they start to slip back into their old ways again.
+So, wait and see how well you both will implement these changes.

-9. If Nothing Changes and Promises Are Broken, Re-Negotiate and Try Again
+9. If Nothing Changes, Re-Negotiate and Try Again

-If, after some time, nothing really changes to your satisfaction, then you should try again.
-Real change is long-term and so you need to wait it out and keep trying.
+If, after some time, nothing changes to your satisfaction, then you should try again.
+Real change is long-term, so you must wait it out and keep trying.

 At some point, you might need to seek out a marriage therapist to help you.
-Many people can’t do it by themselves, and so they need a professional to help them.
-In fact, if you don’t think you can do tips numbers 3-9 on your own, then maybe you should just start with a therapist.
+Many people can’t do it alone, so they need a professional to help them.
+If you don’t think you can do tips numbers 3-9 on your own, you may just start with a therapist.

 Some people are against therapy (which is sad), and others can’t afford it.
 So, the first part of my list was for those people.
-Remember, going to therapy is a sign of strength – not a sign of weakness.
+Remember, going to therapy is a sign of strength, not weakness.

-12. If It Doesn’t Work, Then Consider Separating And/Or Other Arrangements
+12. If It Doesn’t Work, Then Consider Other Arrangements

 I don’t see it as a “failure.”
 Instead, it’s a learning opportunity.
-I learned what doesn’t work for me in a marriage.
-And I also learned what to do differently next time – namely, finding someone who I am naturally more compatible with.
+I learned what doesn’t work for me in a marriage, and I also learned what to do differently next time—finding someone who I am naturally more compatible with.

 When my marriage ended, it was very sad.
 And if yours does, it will be for you too.
 Or it could just be a relief (or both).

-But if you do end up going your separate ways, at least you know in your heart that you did everything you could to save the marriage.
-And then you can look back and figure out how to move forward and do it better the next time – just like I did.
+But if you do go your separate ways, at least you know in your heart that you did everything you could to save the marriage.
+Then you can look back and figure out how to move forward and do it better the next time – just like I did.